tracehub/MyTraceHub/README.md

 # MyTraceHub
-Demonstrate how to make existing Web applications have TraceHub functions.
+The CS projects are to demonstrate how to make existing Web applications have TraceHub functions.

 This is also used to test how well the TraceHub components could be integrated with your Web and service appplications.